 N acetyl cysteine (NAC) is an amino acid that is useful to you to make glutathione in your body.
-The glutathione is a potent liver antioxidant.
+Glutathione is a potent liver antioxidant.
 If you’d like to read my article on Glutathione, CLICK HERE.
-NAC is more commonly known to support lung concerns, things like phlegm, mucous and airway issues.
+NAC is more commonly known to support lung concerns, things as phlegm, mucous, and airway issues.

 The benefits of NAC include:

 It makes more of the antioxidant Glutathione, which is important to clean up your cells.* It makes better use of your filtration abilities, helping you to clean up poisons and toxins that you inhale or ingest.* It makes men and women break down their hormones in a non-cancerous direction (changing the metabolic pathways in a good way).* It breaks up mucus and thins secretions in case you have issues in your lungs.* This is helpful for people who live with congestion.* NAC is also known for its ability to support healthy DNA.*

 Cysteine is a natural compound and N acetyl cysteine (NAC) is a dietary supplement that is slightly different from cysteine.
 That’s how you can find it in health food stores, as “NAC.”
 But you won’t find it for long, so if you want NAC, you should buy it now.
 It’s already virtually gone from Amazon!